andrey-mokhov/graphql-php/docs/en/spiral/enum-type.md

     </tr>
 </table>

-Valid values ​​of a GraphQL enum type must be implemented using an interface<br />
+Values ​​of a GraphQL enum type must be implemented using an interface<br />
 ` Andi\GraphQL\Definition\Field\EnumValueInterface`.

 > :point_right: **Рекомендация!**
 >
-> To define a valid enum type value, use the class
+> To define the enum type value, use the class
 > [`Andi\GraphQL\Field\EnumValue`](abstract-enum-type.md#enum-value).
 It has already been implemented
 > required methods.